Amortized Molecular Optimization via Group Relative Policy Optimization: Hyperparameters and Configuration

 \subsection{DrugEx v3 Implementation Details}

-We utilized the official DrugEx v3 implementation \cite{drugex_v3}, specifically the Graph Transformer architecture.
-We initialized the policy using the official pre-trained checkpoint \texttt{DrugEx\_PT\_ChEMBL27}, which was trained on the ChEMBL 27 dataset to learn general chemical validity.

-For the optimization phase, we employed the \texttt{FragGraphExplorer}, which fine-tunes the agent using a Reinforcement Learning framework.
-To maintain diversity and regularization, a frozen copy of the pre-trained model is used as a ``mutation'' network.
-The multi-objective reward signal is handled via Pareto Crowding Distance sorting.
+We used the official DrugEx v3 \cite{drugex_v3} Graph Transformer architecture, initialising the policy from the pre-trained \texttt{DrugEx\_PT\_ChEMBL27} checkpoint.
+Optimization was performed with the \texttt{FragGraphExplorer} module, which fine-tunes the agent against the multi-objective reward via Pareto Crowding Distance sorting, using a frozen copy of the pre-trained model as a mutation network.